 Recipe by Mariann

-"This is an easy cake with a rum glaze.
-Enjoy!"
+"This is an easy recipe for a rum-soaked cake filled with walnuts and a rum glaze."

 Watch video tips and tricks